Contrasting Senstar Technologies (SNT) and Its Competitors

-Senstar Technologies (NASDAQ: SNT) is one of 43 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Senstar Technologies to related companies based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, profitability, dividends and risk.
+Senstar Technologies (NASDAQ: SNT) is one of 45 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare Senstar Technologies to related businesses based on the strength of its risk, dividends, earnings, institutional ownership, profitability, valuation and analyst recommendations.

+10.5% of Senstar Technologies shares are owned by institutional investors.
+Comparatively, 44.7% of shares of all “Communications equipment, not elsewhere classified” companies are owned by institutional investors.
+24.4% of Senstar Technologies shares are owned by company insiders.
+Comparatively, 12.8% of shares of all “Communications equipment, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Senstar Technologies and its peers’ net margins, return on equity and return on assets.
+This table compares Senstar Technologies and its rivals’ net margins, return on equity and return on assets.

 |Net Margins